DavidHoenisch/fiber-coraza/README.md

   * **Structured Data:** The middleware automatically constructs a clean JSON object containing the timestamp, client IP, method, and matched rules.
   * **Hybrid Approach:** It pulls request data (IP, URI) directly from Fiber (fast) and security decision data from Coraza.
   * **JSON Output:** The data sent to your consumer looks like this:
+  * **Allow-event filtering:** By default, `LoggerIgnoreAllowEvents` is `true`, so audit logs are only written for blocked/interrupted transactions.
+Set it to `false` if you also want JSON audit logs for matched rules that ultimately allow the request.

 <!-- end list -->